alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 },
 ```

-Additionally, the directory part of this path should be mapped to a physical volume in the docker host, e.g. via the -v option in Docker, or the 'volumes' option in Kubernetes.
+Additionally, the directory part of this path should be mapped to a physical volume in the container host, e.g. via the -v option in Docker, or the 'volumes' option in Kubernetes.
 If using this feature in Kubernetes you need to ensure the mapped volume exists beyond the lifetime of the container instance (e.g. using [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) or similar).

 ##### Metrics
 ApplicationAccess can be optionally configured to log detailed metrics on counts of events that occurred, time taken to process operations, state of internal components, etc.  Metric logging is performed via the [ApplicationMetrics framework](https://github.com/alastairwyse/ApplicationMetrics), which can be configured to write the metrics to Microsoft SQL Server or PostgreSQL.
 Metrics logging is configured via the 'MetricLogging' section of the JSON configuration.
 Similarly to the processing of core events in ApplicationAccess, metrics are buffered and writen to the database periodically.
 The 'MetricBufferProcessing' section of the metrics JSON configuration allows specifying the buffer size and frequency that metrics are written to the database.
 For example to specify a maximum number of 500 metrics to be buffered, and writes to the database every 30 seconds the following JSON configuration should be used...